sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * If you want a broker in Manhattan, you can contact [John Spalding](johns@nestseekers.com).
   The fee is low for NY ($1000), and he tries really hard to get you into a place you'll like.

 * [92Y](http://www.92y.org/residence) was a great place on the upper east side (Gossip Girl zone).
   It was clean, had a brand new gym, weekly cleaning of sheets and stuff, had security 24/7.
 Be warned that many students hated it because it was only the room (kitchen and bathroom were shared).
 They also have a very restrictive guest policy, where guests have to be signed in for $10/night.

+* [NYU](http://www.nyu.edu/summer/housing/) offers summer housing in various locations, but demand is high and these places go fast.
+Be ready to start your application in January.
+Also, note that some buildings don't have air conditioning, others don't offer single rooms, and all have fixed move-in/out dates that may not fit your start/end dates.
+You can Airbnb for a week or two if you need a slightly longer term.

+* [Educational Housing Services](https://www.studenthousing.org/) offers intern and student housing all over NYC throughout the year (not just summer).
+Think of it like residence without being affiliated to a school.
+These places also go fast, so be ready to apply several months beforehand.
+Some of their many buildings are really nice.
+The sales agents are really helpful, but they will hound you in a more salesman-like way than you'd expect.

 #### Food
 * There are so many places to eat in NYC, try new stuff!